armory/docs/content/en/managed-spin/_index.md

 ## Monitoring and incident response

-Armory will monitor Spinnaker 24x7 using its own monitoring system and proactively respond to any detected issues.
+Armory monitors Spinnaker 24x7 using a own monitoring system and proactively responds to any detected issues.
 The following table describes Armory’s response times for each type of incident.
 The response time SLAs are the same for issues created by the customer or by Armory Engineers during proactive monitoring.

 | **Priority** | **Response SLA** | **Definition** |
 | --- | --- | --- |